-Berlin, 13 October 2014 - Henrik Enderlein and Jean Pisani-Ferry, both Professors at the Hertie School of Governance, have been tasked by the German and French governments with preparing proposals for economic reforms in both countries.
+Berlin, 13 October 2014 - Henrik Enderlein and Jean Pisani-Ferry, both Professors at the Hertie School, have been tasked by the German and French governments with preparing proposals for economic reforms in both countries.
 By mid-November, they will present an analysis that identifies the need for structural reforms and public investments to the Ministers of Economic Affairs Sigmar Gabriel and Emmanuel Macron.
 Ultimately the goal is also to explore possible joint initiatives for the two countries to reignite Europe’s growth engine.
 The two economists will make concrete suggestions for an action plan until 2017.
 “As the two biggest economies in Europe, France and Germany have an important responsibility in ensuring Europe’s prompt recovery and return to the growth path,” said both ministries as background to this initiative.

 Henrik Enderlein is Associate Dean and Professor for Political Economy at the Hertie School.
 Since January 2014 he has also served as the Director of the Jacques Delors Institute – Berlin, a jointly founded think tank by the Hertie School and the Paris-based Jacques Delors Institut Notre Europe.
 After studying economics and political science at Sciences Po in Paris and Columbia University in New York, he completed a PhD at the Max Planck Institute for the Study of Societies in Cologne.
 From 2001 until 2003, he worked as an economist at the European Central Bank in Frankfurt, before taking up a Junior Professorship in Economics at the Free University Berlin in 2003.